Light Barriers to Imports

 Organics Dashboard From Passport

-• UD Padi leads the organic segment in Indonesia with a market share of 19.0% in 2021, followed by Kampung Kearifan Indonesia PT with a share of 16.4%.
+• Healthy Choice Indonesia leads the organic segment in Indonesia with a value share of 91.1% in 2023, followed by Deoleo SA with a value share of 4.0% and Morinaga Milk Industry Co Ltd with a share of 1.0%.

-• Organic products in Indonesia represent 0.03% of global demand, with a per capita expenditure of US$0.06 in 2021.
+• Organic products in Indonesia represent 1.9% of global demand and 8.6% of the market in the Asia Pacific region, recording a per capita expenditure of US$4.0 in 2023.

 Qualitative Analysis